Our Review Process

 Our reviews are based on extensive research and, when possible, hands-on testing.
-Each time you make a purchase through one of our independently-chosen links, we’ll receive a percentage of the proceeds.
-Read more about how we’re supported here.We’ve rated Fussie Cat Food on ingredient quality, species-appropriateness, recalls, and more.
-Read our Fussie Cat Food review to learn how this brand stacks up.
+Each time you make a purchase through one of our independently-chosen links, we may earn a commission.
+Learn more.

-The Cats.com Standard—Rating Fussie Cat Food On What Matters
+The Cats.com Standard—Rating Fussie Cat Food on What Matters

 We’ve rated the brand on six key criteria for quality.
 Here’s how it rates in each of these six crucial areas.